bazinga116/KatherineSmith1025/Lab7/readme.md

 ### File Compression
 The purpose of file compression is to reduce the size of a files data space.
 When one or more files are grouped together, it is easier to share and takes up much less room than the orginal file(s).
 A common compression file includes the Zip and GZip.

 The file size of my SVG graphic file is 57.6KB.
+The file size of my SVG graphic in a compressed file in windows is 20.9KB.
+THe difference in file size is the compressed file folder holds a reduced amount of space compare to the regular file.
+What you might experience using a JPG is a smaller amount of storage.
+Jpg files are normally small but, vary depending on size.

 ### Object Oriented Programming (OOP)